Where DTM sits on the GT3 cost ladder and why it matters

 - Global visibility without sprint-driven volatility

-DTM, by contrast, offers intensity and prestige, but little structural forgiveness.
-That makes it harder to justify as a long-term pillar rather than a selective showcase.
+DTM, by contrast, offers intensity and prestige.
+It does not offer structural forgiveness.
+That makes it harder to justify as a long-term pillar, given the range of situations in which GT3 makes sense.

 The consequence